creative-passport/artist-hub/README.md

 4. `npm run knex -- migrate:latest`
 5. `npm start`

+The node app uses [debug](https://github.com/visionmedia/debug) for debug logging.
+To enable all debug logging start the node app with `DEBUG=artisthub:* npm start`.

 ### Web app

 To run the web app in development mode you should install the latest LTS version of [Node.js](https://nodejs.org/en/) and then run the following commands: